 In our world, we know that Christ will separate the sheep from the goats, reward the one and punish the other, in the life that awaits beyond the grave.
 In our games, players don’t generally care—if their favorite mercenary is burning in hell for eternity, it doesn’t touch them as they create a new character.
 But if justice comes upon them in tangible ways during the game, they will see that crime does not pay, that ultimately the universe itself opposes the wicked and rewards the righteous.
 Maybe they’ll realize that God has made it so; maybe they will just accept that in this game it pays to be the good guy.
 But either way, a bit of light has shone into their lives through the game.

-*Morality and Consequences: Overlooked Gaming Essentials is another of those Gaming Outpost articles regrettably lost to the inexorable march of progress.
+*Morality and Consequences: Overlooked Gaming Essentials is another of those Gaming Outpost articles regrettably lost to the inexorable march of progress, but more recently recovered and republished by the author here.

 This article was originally published in November 2002 on the Christian Gamers Guild’s website.
 The entire series remains available at its original URL.